hansevant/Certificate-Generator/README.md

 if u have a problem with GD library, pls turn on ur GD at php.ini with delete the ;

+better u press the button print for make a default template (for the first time)

 thanks